Skip to content

 • Private network:set to other values

-Please note that if you want to switch to a different network, such as Mainnet or Nile, make sure you change the following:
+Please note that if you want to switch to a different network, such as the Nile testnet or private network, make sure you change the following:

 • Configuration File: